sagemath/trac_to_gh/Issue 1688.md

 # Issue 1688: fortran -- give option to set the libgfortran.so

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1688

 Original creator: was